[-] mii@awful.systems 7 points 9 hours ago

 It seems counterproductive to peddle AI as a small creator at this point when it seems as if more and more consumers are turned off by products that use it^21, but that isn't what these people see.
 For them, it's like Ali Abdaal's advice that you first need to vomit out 100 videos on YouTube and then can start worrying about quality.
 These first 100 videos, or I guess artworks in this case, would've been part of your training at any point in time prior to 2022, but now the automatic plagiarizer can make them for you in an hour, and you can put them on your portfolio and call yourself an artist.
 It doesn't even matter that you don't get any experience or skill from that because you are productive.
 Not a single artist in human history could product that many works in that short amount of time, just as no one could watch as much anime before the invention of the fast-forward button.

-"Feel Good Productivity" indeed, because doesn't it feel good to have a portfolio that's not empty anymore?
-To have a tool that can take away the fear of the empty page at the click of a button?
-That, everyone, is the future of productivity!
+"Feel Good Productivity" indeed, because doesn't it feel good to have a portfolio that keeps filling itself?
+To have a tool that promises to make writer's block go poof?
+Because that, everyone, must be the future of productivity!

 Or, maybe not, because normal people (you know, those who don't wanna watch their shows on 3.5x speed but actually take time and enjoy them, or who don't speed-read novels, and who don't measure the values of their lives on how much side-hustling they can do during their lunch break at work) do not seem to view the increased workload as more productive but instead find it does quite the opposite.^22